Government of Kentucky

-Executive Branch
+Executive branch

 The executive branch is headed by the governor, who serves as both the head of state and government.
-The lieutenant governor themselves does not hold execute authority, though they can if they are also the member of the cabinet.
-Under the current Kentucky Constitution, the lieutenant governor assumes the duties of the governor only if the governor is incapacitated and cannot perform their duties.
+The lieutenant governor does not hold execute authority, though one can if he/she is also a member of the cabinet.
+Under the current Kentucky Constitution, the lieutenant governor assumes the duties of the governor only if the governor is incapacitated and cannot perform the duties of the office.
 Before 1992, the lieutenant governor took to power any time the governor was out of the state.
 The governor and lieutenant governor usually run on a single ticket, as per a 1992 constitutional amendment, and are elected to four-year terms.
 The current governor is Andy Beshear, and the lieutenant governor is Jacqueline Coleman, both of whom are Democrats.

 The executive branch is, organized into the following "cabinets", each headed by a secretary who is also a member of the governor's cabinet: